abhi24112/Next.js-Authentication-Project/README.md

 ## Email Integration

 This project uses [Mailtrap](https://mailtrap.io) for capturing and testing emails during development.
+Due to domain and DNS permission constraints required for sending real emails, this project uses Mailtrap's sandbox environment for email testing.

 It handles:

 - Verification emails after signup
 - Password reset emails with secure token links